 Accounting clerks play a vital role in most businesses and organizations by maintaining financial records and assisting with the general operations of the finance department.
-In many smaller businesses, accounting clerks might handle a broad spectrum of accounting duties such as general bookkeeping, payroll, accounts payable and accounts receivable.
+In many smaller or local businesses, accounting clerks might handle a broad spectrum of accounting duties such as general bookkeeping, payroll, accounts payable and accounts receivable.
 In larger corporations and business organizations, accounting clerks tend to be assigned a very specific role in the finance department.
 For example, one clerk may handle multiple categories of related tasks such as accounts payable and accounts receivable.

 Accounts payable and receivable clerks work in a variety of industries and organizations.
-All businesses, both large and small, use accounts payable and receivable clerks to manage their financial transactions and records.
+All businesses, both large and small, use accounts payable and receivable clerks to manage their financial transactions, statements, and records.
 Federal, state and municipal government agencies, as well as nonprofit organizations also employ these specialized clerks to monitor revenue streams, send out invoices and pay financial obligations as they come due.

 Job Duties Specific to Accounts Payable and Accounts Receivable Clerks